TheAngryRaven/DovesLapTimer/HELPME.md

 ![Old Detection System](detection-problem-solution-01.png)

 ### Second Solution Attempted
 This is my current solution, which seems much better so far with the data I currently have.
 This looks really silly but let me explain.
-First we are drawing the crossing line damn near identical with the width of the track(**red**).
+First we are drawing the crossing line damn near identical with the width of the track (**red**).
 We then take this width, and our `crossingThresholdMeters` (**blue**) and calculate the hypotenuse for a right triangle (**blue dotted line**).
-Now we calculate the distance from the driver(**black**) to EACH crossing-line point (**yellow**), if BOTH lines are shorter than the hypotenuse we are actually close to the line.
+Now we calculate the distance from the driver (**black**) to EACH crossing-line point (**yellow**), if BOTH lines are shorter than the hypotenuse we are actually close to the line.
 This allows both a "larger" yet also "more precise" detection initialization area (**green**).

 ![New Detection System](detection-problem-solution-02.png)

+This solution works with only 2 gps data points, and also works in reverse without any changes (tho your code might want to specify that for logging).
 Once I get some more data from the track I can test some more, until then, this might actually be a viable solution until I can get some more feedback.

 #### Example Code using real GPS data